MPM-cvr/GSoC-ML4SCI-Miguel-Pamanes/Task10/Readme.md

 <img width="1001" height="564" alt="image" src="https://github.com/user-attachments/assets/430a1108-511a-40e5-a69b-1f9c70f8135d" /><br>
 (source: LeewayHertz. (s.f.).
 Diffusion Model [Imagen].
 LeewayHertz.)

 At their core, they are generative models that learn to create data by reversing a process of destruction.
-Here is the breakdown of how they work:
+The most important part is
-- Adding and Removing Noise: There are two steps:
+- Adding and Removing Noise: There are two steps
-    - Forward Diffusion (The Destruction): We take a clear image and gradually add random Gaussian noise to it over many small steps.
-Eventually, the image is completely unrecognizable—just pure "snow" on a TV screen.
+    - Forward Diffusion: We take a clear image and gradually add random Gaussian noise to it over many small steps.
+Eventually, the image is completely unrecognizable.
-    - Reverse Diffusion (The Creation): This is where the actual "Deep Learning" happens.
-We train a neural network to look at a noisy image and predict exactly how much noise was added in that step.
+    - Reverse Diffusion: We train a neural network to look at a noisy image and predict exactly how much noise was added in that step.
 By subtracting that predicted noise, we get a slightly cleaner image.

 ### Code